CM Paladino secures $68K grant for wheelchair accessible van for St. Mary’s Healthcare System for Children – QNS

 So far, families have already felt the impact of the new transportation service, as they are able to overcome the obstacles of public transportation and visit their children regularly.
 Additionally, caregivers are able to dedicate more time to care planning, discharge preparation, and clinician-led family training—ultimately improving the child’s care and quality of life.

 “Supporting the families and children at St. Mary’s is deeply personal to me.
-I have visited the site many times, spending time with the kids, reading to them during story time, and witnessing firsthand the incredible care provided here,” said Paladino.
+I have visited the site many times, spending time with the kids, reading to them during story time, and witnessing firsthand the incredible care provided here,” said Council Member Vickie Paladino.

-Paladino added that it’s essential to ensure that families can be with their children during treatment.

 “With this van now on the road, the families of St. Mary’s no longer face transportation-related barriers to accessing the level of care that is needed for their child’s health and happiness,” said Sean Lally, president and CEO of St. Mary’s Healthcare System for Children.
 “We are so grateful to Councilwoman Paladino for securing this generous grant, which is already making a real difference in the lives of children and families we serve.”